Julia Naftulin, EveryBody owner

 Meet Our Instructors

-Gabi Montoya: Springboard Pilates, Pilates Fusion, SpringBarre, After School Tumbledance
+Gabi Montoya: Springboard Pilates, Pilates Fusion, SpringBarre, Circuit Training, After School Tumbling

 Gabi has been dancing since she was six years old, and then graduated magna cum laude from Drexel University with a Bachelor of Science in Dance with double minors in Psychology and Somatics.
 Gabi completed her comprehensive Pilates certification from the Drexel Pilates Training Program in June 2016.
 Gabi approaches teaching dance and Pilates as a way of supporting others to find joy through embodiment and to build community.
 Gabi works with non-restrictive, health at every size, and trauma-informed approaches.